- Incorporate Optimizely Feature Experimentation into your product development process

 At this point, you have collected data on your users' needs and preferences, and you have a design in mind.
 The next step is to build your feature in Optimizely Feature Experimentation.
 That means setting up feature flags that let you roll out a new feature—or switch it off if something goes wrong—at the exact moment you are ready, as well as a set of variables that define how the feature looks and acts.

-For more detailed information on feature flags, see our Developer Docs.
+For information on feature flags, see our developer documentation.

 Run experiments on new features